montre-tech/gold-macro-monitor/README.md

      [App Password](https://myaccount.google.com/apppasswords) (not your normal
      password) for `EMAIL_PASS`.
 If you skip these, the script just publishes to GitHub Pages and skips email — nothing breaks.
+   - `EMAIL_FROM_NAME` (optional) — the display name shown in front of the address in your inbox, e.g. set it to `GHub Alert` so emails show up as "GHub Alert <you@gmail.com>" instead of just the bare address.
+Defaults to "GHub Alert" if not set.
+The address itself is always your `EMAIL_USER` — Gmail doesn't allow sending from a different address, but the display name in front of it is free text.

    Gold price/candle data comes from [biquote.io](https://biquote.io) — free,
    no key or signup needed, so there's nothing to add for that part to work.